Tests are identified by names like ui.ChromeLogin

 field lists software dependencies that should be satisfied in order for the test to run.
 Its value should be an array literal of string literals or (possibly qualified) identifiers which are constant value.

-When adding a new test category, you must update the test bundle's main.go
+When adding a new test category, you must update the test bundle's imports.go

-file (either local/bundles/cros/main.go or remote/bundles/cros/main.go) to underscore-import the new package so its init
+file (either local/bundles/cros/imports.go or remote/bundles/cros/imports.go) to underscore-import the new package so its init

 functions will be executed to register tests.

-Test code should be formatted by gofmt and checked by go vet, golint and tast-lint.
+Test code should be formatted by gofmt and checked by go vet, staticcheck and tast-lint.
 These tools are configured to run as pre-upload hooks, so don't skip them.

 Tast code should also follow Go's established best practices as described by these documents: